jganong/QWERkey/README.md

 All the keys (except CapsLock) work much as they do without baklava, but with additional superpowers.

+there is a new variant called ```baklava.sh``` that is intended to put into into /etc/X11/xinit/xinitrc.d/ so that it is run automatically.  it has some different behaviour than what is described below: baklava.sh does not do sticky keys when it is run with no args it restarts

 One superpower is Sticky keys.

 The Alt key and the Shift keys are sticky, which means if you tap and release it,